ITDSystems/alvex-inform-policy-extension/README.md

 ##### git
 * Releases
 * Migrate in ITD repo

-## v0.7
-### DONE
-* Email metadata customising.
-* Correct exceptions and checks
-* ~~Check templates in init~~ (hard to make, dropped)

-Now you can set prefered Subject and From in global properties of extension.
-Also, extension changed in way to make it safer for errors.

 ### Usage
 All preferences could be set in ***alfresco-global.properties***.
 This version has next preferences: